Jaisu-1/Audio-Translater8000/README.md

 # Audio-Translater8000
-Transcribes and Translates stuff from other languages(Indian) into English
+Transcribes and Translates sentences from other languages(Indian) into English.